Background

 RPCs such as NodeGetInfo

 require information about the specific Oxide instance where the plugin is running, such as its name and ID.
-Cloud providers usually expose a metadata endpoint that can be queried from within the instance to retrieve these types of information.
+Cloud providers usually expose a metadata endpoint that can be queried from within the instance to retrieve these types of information, but they can present challenges in access control and be a source of vulnerabilities and unintended data exposure.

-The Kubernetes Cloud Controller Manager described in [rfd-493] can help with this problem by adding the Oxide instance name and ID to the node object itself.
-The Oxide CSI plugin can then query the Kubernetes API to retrieve the information it needs.
+The Kubernetes Cloud Controller Manager described in [rfd-493] can help with this problem by adding the Oxide instance name and ID to the Kubernetes Node objects themselves.
+The Oxide CSI plugin can then query the Kubernetes API to retrieve the information it needs, leveraging the comprehensive Kubernetes RBAC system to limit the scope of the request.

 One caveat of this approach is that CSI plugins are expected to be CO agnostic, and querying the Kubernetes API directly breaks this assumption.

-One alternative is to use the same sidecar pattern to isolate the Kubernetes API in a different container that is then responsible for feeding the information to the Oxide CSI plugin via environment variables.
+One alternative is to use the same sidecar pattern to isolate the Kubernetes API calls in a different container that is then responsible for feeding the information to the Oxide CSI plugin via environment variables.
+Deploying the plugin in other COs can follow a similar pattern.

 kind: DaemonSet